Ordered Reliability Bits Guessing Random Additive Noise Decoding: Introduction

-Even for short codes, na\"ive brute force identification of such a $c^{n,*}$ is not possible as it requires $M=2^k$ computations for each decoding.
+Even for short codes, brute force identification of such a $c^{n,*}$ is not possible as it requires $M=2^k$ computations for each decoding.

-By rank-ordering putative noise-effects in decreasing order of likelihood and breaking ties arbitrarily, i.e. determining the sequences $\{z^{n,i}\in\{0,1\}^n\}$ such that $P\left(Z^n = z^{n,i}\right) \geq P\left(Z^n = z^{n,j}\right)$ for all $i<j$, subtracting them from the demodulated received sequence in that order and querying if what remains, $y^n\oplus z^{n,i}$, is in the code-book, the first such $z^{n,*}$ is an ML decoding so long as noise-effects are queried in decreasing order of likelihood, even for channels with memory in the absence of interleaving \cite{kM:grand, grand-mo}.
+By rank-ordering putative noise-effects in decreasing order of likelihood and breaking ties arbitrarily, i.e. determining the sequences $\{z^{n,i}\in\{0,1\}^n\}$ such that $P\left(Z^n = z^{n,i}\right) \geq P\left(Z^n = z^{n,j}\right)$ for all $i<j$, subtracting them from the demodulated received sequence in that order and querying if what remains, $y^n\oplus z^{n,i}$, is in the code-book, the first such $z^{n,*}$ is an ML decoding so long as noise-effects are queried in decreasing order of likelihood, even for channels with memory in the absence of interleaving \cite{kM:grand, grand-mo,An2022TCOM}.

+For a code where $k$ information bits are transformed into $n$ coded bits, all GRAND algorithms identify an erroneous decoding after approximately geometrically distributed number of code-book queries with mean $2^{n-k}$ \cite[Theorem 2]{kM:grand} and correctly decode if they identify a code-word beforehand.
+Consequently, an upper bound on the complexity of all GRAND algorithms is determined by the number of redundant bits rather than the code length or rate directly, making them suitable for decoding any moderate redundancy code of any length.

 The simplicity of GRAND's hard detection operation and the evident parallelizability of its code-book queries have already resulted in the proposal \cite{abbas2020, abbas2021high-MO} and realization \cite{Riaz21} of efficient circuit implementations.
 The VLSI designs in \cite{abbas2020, abbas2021high-MO} focus on maximizing throughput and minimizing worst-case latency by parallelization.
-The taped-out realization \cite{Riaz21} provides a universal 128-bit hard decoder chip with class-leading measurements of precision, latency and energy per bit.
+The taped-out realization \cite{Riaz21} provides a universal 128-bit hard decoder with class-leading measurements of precision, latency and energy per bit.